 - Better risk management & forecasting

 Poor user adoption also means you won't capture enough data inside your tool.
 This lack of accurate, valuable data will result in the failure to gain valuable organizational insights.

-We’ve researched the top reasons that companies fail to adopt even the best software for project management and gathered 5 of the best tips to ensure this doesn’t happen to you.
+We’ve researched the top reasons that companies fail to adopt even the best program management software and gathered 5 of the best tips to ensure this doesn’t happen to you.

 5 Reasons Why Companies Failed to Adopt Their Project Management Software

 For your employees to adopt any change, they first need to understand, agree, and commit to the proposed change.

 When implementing a new project management software, you could experience a lack of buy-in for one of two reasons:

 - The employees aren’t convinced a project management tool is necessary or beneficial.

 - The employees aren’t convinced that the one you’ve chosen is the best project management software.